 Deter hackers by removing username information.
-User Enumeration is a process WordPress uses to create author pages (visit http://mysite.co.uk/?author=1 on your WordPress site and see where it directs you to).
+User Enumeration is a process WordPress uses to create author pages (visit this url: http://yoursite.co.uk/?author=1 on your WordPress site and see where it directs you to).
 It doesn’t take long to be able to find the actual username in Page Source even if you are using a nickname.

 Limit the number of users and the permissions they have to an absolute minimum.
 This means if hackers do manage to get into your Dashboard, they will not have full access to your site.